Search

 Figure 3

-Squeeze inflated portion of glove with left hand,
+Squeeze the inflated portion of the glove with your hand,

-causing rubber to expand and magnify any defect.
+causing the rubber to expand and magnify any defect.

 Figure 4 - If large numbers need testing use a compressed air jig.